Fun and a Feast: 7 Myrtle Beach Dinner Shows You’ll Regret Missing

 View of Medieval Times in Myrtle Beach.
 Photo credit: Deb Steenhagen

-SheBuysTravel Tip: This dinner show is also a bit outside the main tourist areas of Myrtle Beach, located in what appears more like an industrial area.
+SheBuysTravel Tip: This dinner show is located a bit outside the main tourist areas of Myrtle Beach, located in what appears more like an industrial area.
 Don’t worry, you’re not lost.
 The building is very recognizable from the outside once you get close.

 Myrtle Beach Dinner Shows include the Polynesian Fire Luau (street sign).